26 July 2025

 • 14 CFR part 61.64 without a Supervised Operating Experience (SOE) limitation.

-Knowledge, Skills, and Abilities:
+Knowledge, Skills, and Abilities

-• Familiarity with common aviation regulations.
+• Proficiency in common aviation regulations.

-• Possesses first-level customer service skills.
+• Strong foundational customer service skills.

 Physical Demands and Work Environment

-While performing the duties of this job, the employee frequently works near moving mechanical parts.
-The employee may work in high, precarious places and in outside weather conditions and is occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, risk of electrical shock, risk of radiation, and vibration.
+The work environment frequently involves proximity to moving mechanical parts.
+Instructors may occasionally work in high, precarious places and under various outside weather conditions.
+There is also occasional exposure to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, risk of electrical shock, risk of radiation, and vibration.

-FlightSafety is an Equal Opportunity Employer/Vet/Disabled.
+FlightSafety International is an Equal Opportunity Employer/Vet/Disabled.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or disability.

 Apply